-Such also is the more modern story of the Rig-Veda, 1, 32, 1.
+Ing-Veda, 1, 32, 1.

-Ramáyana.
-It is not upon the gory battlefields of human strife that its scenes are laid; nor are its heroes mortal men, but the great powers of nature. individualised by the poet, and enlisted into the ranks of toiling mortals, to undergo the same chequered life, and in the same prison-house to be subject to the laws of a perishable existence.
+Rámáyana.
+It is not upon the gory battlefields of human strife that its scenes are laid; nor are its heroes mortal men, but the great powers of nature, individualised by the poet, and enlisted into the ranks of toiling mortals, to undergo the same chequered life, and in the same prison-house to be subject to the laws of a perishable existence.
 The three principal characters are Ráma, Sítá, and Rávana.
-Ráma is the Solar hero, and the pretended son of the King of Oude, and his frequent title is "descendant of the sun," "born in the race of the sun."
-Sítá is the wife of Ráma, but has no parentage; the account given of her is, that when King Janaka, her reputed father, was ploughing the ground, Sítá was discovered in the furrow made by the ploughshare; and she is therefore called "sprung from the ground," "not born from the womb."
+Ráma is the Solar hero, and the pretended son of the King of Oude, and his frequent title is "descendant of the sun," "born in the race of the Sítá is the wife of Ráma, but has no sun." parentage; the account given of her is, that when King Janaka, her reputed father, was ploughing the ground, Sítá was discovered in the furrow made by the ploughshare; and she is therefore called "sprung from the ground," "not born from the womb."
 But the meaning of the word itself, which is not once alluded to, indicates her true character; for Sítá really means husbandry, and in this respect corresponds with the Latin Ceres, the patron-goddess of husbandry.
-Rávana, the king of a country in the South, the capital of which is Lanká, is styled the ruler of night-stalkers:
+Rávana, the king of a country in the Sorth, the capital of which is Lanká, is styled the ruleA of night-stalkers: